flare-foundation/governance-proposals/SIP/SIP_3.md

 ## 1. Brief Description

-This proposal opens up Songbird validation to allow anyone to become a validator, and bring the Songbird validator code up to speed with Flare's.
+This proposal opens up Songbird validation to allow anyone to become a validator and bring the Songbird validator code up to speed with Flare's.

 These updates to the validator code, necessarily fork the network with the goal of: